-If the clock selected by the feedback mux has its NO_SYNC_CLKoutX_Y = 1, then an absolute dynamic digital delay adjustment is performed during a SYNC event and the digital delay of the feedback clock is not adjusted.
+If the clock selected by the feedback mux has its NO_SYNC_CLKoutX = 1, then an absolute dynamic digital delay adjustment will be performed during a SYNC event and the digital delay of the feedback clock will not be adjusted.

-If the clock selected by the feedback mux has its NO_SYNC_CLKoutX_Y = 0, then a self-referenced or relative dynamic digital delay adjustment is performed during a SYNC event and the digital delay of the feedback clock is adjusted.
+If the clock selected by the feedback mux has its NO_SYNC_CLKoutX = 0, then a self-referenced or relative dynamic digital delay adjustment will be performed during a SYNC event and the digital delay of the feedback clock will be adjusted.

-Clocks with NO_SYNC_CLKoutX_Y = 1 always operate without interruption.
+Clocks with NO_SYNC_CLKoutX = 1 always operate without interruption.

-8.3.9.2.5.2 Dynamic Digital Delay and 0-Delay Mode
+8.3.7.4.2 Dynamic Digital Delay and 0-Delay Mode